How to Ask for a Referral for a Job

 A job referral can be the best way to get a hiring manager to give your resume a closer look when you are applying for a job.
-When you're referred for a position by someone at a company or by a connection you have in common with the hiring manager, and you mention this in your cover letter, you've got a built-in recommendation for the job in the first paragraph.
+When you're referred for a position by someone at a company or by a connection you have in common with the hiring manager, and you mention this referral in your cover letter, you've got a built-in recommendation for the job in the first paragraph.

 It's even better when the person referring you for a job can take a couple of minutes to personally mention you to the hiring manager.

 Chris Forman, Founder of StartWire, says, "Referrals are the #1 source of hires in corporate America.
 And for good reason.
 Research shows that'referral hires not only stay longer in their jobs but perform better over the long term.
 Anytime you can get your application tagged as 'referral', your chances of getting to an interview skyrocket.
 And getting this designation is easier than you think... often times a phone call or email to HR or the hiring manager is all it takes."